 Significance and envisaged consequences of automated credit-scoring

-In case you do not achieve the minimum-score, the automated credit-scoring results in a decline.
+In case the minimum-score is not achieved, the automated credit-scoring results in a decline.
 In that case, DLL will refrain from entering into an agreement with you since we deem the risks involved for DLL too high.

 Specific rights you have relating to automated decision making

 Your credit score is calculated based on automated decision making, however, this will always be balanced against your right to request a manual review of the decision.

 You have the right not to be subject to a decision based solely on automated credit-scoring.
 In that case a manual human intervention will be part of the credit scoring applied by us.